IT-Support-L2/Automated-System-WATCHDOG/README.md

 # •	Why after clicking on Stop, I still getting po-up notifications and alerting emails?

 When you click on Stop, System WTACHDOG will be stopped after finishing the running threads or the running tasks, so it’s a very normal behavior.

+# If you find Automated System WD useful, feel free to buy me cigarettes and coffees at https://www.paypal.com/paypalme/HamdiBouaskar